glideroggan/fe.chess/readme.md

 BUGS:

 TODO:
+- status bar
+  - TESTING
+  - write unit test that the call is being made to the callback
+- status table on bottom on mobile
+- add the missing moves (en passant, castling, promotion)
+- fix time to show 00:00.00
+- bestmove from AI should contain the logic that came to that conclusion
+  - include the "max" score model in the bestmove
+- undo button
 - add caching of the FEN and moves
-- more tests for white unit tests
-- add back mobility scores
+  - need unittests
 - Add touch support (mobile)
   - https://stackoverflow.com/questions/71313587/what-is-the-equivalent-of-dragstart-event-datatransfer-setdata-for-touchstart
-- show "captured" pieces
-- add the missing moves (en passant, castling, promotion)
-- add a "new game" button
-- tint the squares that was used in last move
-- Avoid "silly" moves by AI
-  - add pawn advancement
-  - add mobility score

 black move: h7 -> h6
 rnbqkbr1/pppppppp/7n/8/7P/5P2/PPPPP1P1/RNBQKBNR w KQkq - 0 3
 h:rnbqkb-r